kolawoluu/Full-Stack-Infra-Automation-CI-CD/terraform/README.md

 This directory contains the complete Infrastructure as Code (IaC) setup for the Full-Stack Infrastructure Automation & CI/CD project.
 The infrastructure is built using Terraform and deployed on AWS, featuring a production-ready architecture with proper security, scalability, and monitoring capabilities.

+## 🔄 CI/CD Workflow

+This project includes automated CI/CD checks that run on every pull request to ensure code quality, security, and compliance:

+### Automated Checks

+- **Terraform Format Check**: Ensures consistent code formatting
+- **Terraform Validate**: Validates syntax and configuration
+- **Terraform Plan**: Performs a dry-run to catch potential issues
+- **Security Scanning (tfsec)**: Identifies security vulnerabilities
+- **Compliance Checks (Checkov)**: Ensures best practices and compliance

+### Workflow Triggers

+The CI/CD workflow automatically runs when:
+- A pull request is opened or updated
+- Changes are made to files in the `terraform/` directory
+- The workflow file itself is modified

+### Required Status Checks

+All checks must pass before a pull request can be merged to main:
+- ✅ Terraform format validation
+- ✅ Terraform syntax validation
+- ✅ Terraform plan execution
+- ✅ Security scan results
+- ✅ Compliance check results

 ## 🏛️ Architecture Overview

 ```